pepopowitz/self-sabotage-your-docs/src/index.md

 ![bg](images/timeline_2.jpg)

 <!--
-- but mar 2021, after this mysterious event -
 - search results began declining
   - in both google and site search

 - dec 2021 - users were impacted enough to mention it in our forums
   - at this point, you'd see fewer relevant results for bpmn
     - but still some results

-  - their complaints were somewhat vague
+  - their complaints were accurate, but also vague
+    - "search isn't as good"
     - the docs are not returning as many relevant results
     - and the search experience seems to be degrading

-  - but the diminishing results were inconsistent
+  - the diminishing results were inconsistent
     - and hard to isolate or predict
     - and they were still getting some results

   - so since we intentionally wanted to shelve this version of the docs,
     - just kind of seemed like "ehhhhhh, it's fine"